cyrex562/imgui-rs/docs/FONTS.md

 - Adobe Source Code Pro: Monospaced font family for ui & coding environments https://github.com/adobe-fonts/source-code-pro
 - Monospace/Fixed Width Programmer's Fonts http://www.lowing.org/fonts/

-Or use Arial Unicode or other Unicode fonts provided with Windows for full characters coverage (not sure of their licensing).
+Or use Arial Unicode or other Unicode fonts provided with windows for full characters coverage (not sure of their licensing).

 ##### [Return to Index](#index)